thomaslule/twitch-channel/README.md

   port: 3100, // the lib will listen to this port
   callback_url: "", // url to your server, accessible from the outside world
   secret: "", // any random string
-  is_test: false // set to true to listen to test donations and hosts from streamlabs });
+  is_test: false, // set to true to listen to test donations and hosts from streamlabs });
 ```